Education Delivery and Improvement in NYS

 On February 16, 2012, Governor Cuomo proposed budget legislation that would amend Education Law section 3012-c to resolve the issues in New York State United Teachers, et. al v.
 Board of Regents, the litigation challenging these regulations.
 The Department will be proposing amendments to Subpart 30-2 of the Regulations of the Commissioner to conform to the statutory changes and reflect the agreement to settle the litigation.
 NYSED anticipates that the amendments will substantially impact the conduct of Annual Professional Performance Reviews for the 2012-13 school year.
 The New York State Board of Regents has adopted regulations that will implement a statewide teacher and principal performance evaluation system which will take effect during the 2011-2012 school year.
 These evaluations will play a significant role in a wide array of employment decisions, including promotion, retention, tenure determinations, termination, and supplemental compensation, and will be a significant factor in teacher and principal professional development.

-Is an evolving, collaborative platform for educators.
-As the Regents Reform Agenda moves forward across the state this site will provide information on Common Core standards, The Data-Driven Instruction cycle (DDI) and School-Based Inquiry (SBI) and Teacher/Leader effectiveness (performance management systems)
+- EngageNY is an evolving, collaborative platform for educators.
+As the Regents Reform Agenda moves forward across the state this site will provide information on Common Core standards, The Data-Driven Instruction cycle (DDI) and School-Based Inquiry (SBI), and Teacher/Leader effectiveness (performance management systems)

 - Specific questions should be directed to EDUCATOREVAL@mail.nysed.gov

-CASDA- Capital Area School Development Association, is one of 40 school study councils in the nation.
-As an education and research non-profit at the University at Albany's School of Education, it offers a variety of programs and services including professional development and consulting services to assist school districts with increasing student outcomes, improving organizational structures and enhancing school leadership.
-Some of these include a Principals, Guild, Athletic Directors Roundtable and video library.
-Click here to view their website and learn more.
+CASDA - Capitol Area Development Association, is one of 40 school study councils in the nation.
+As an education and research non-profit at the University at Albany's School of Education, it offers a variety of programs and services including professional development and consulting services to assist school districts with increasing student outcomes, improving organizational structures, and enhancing school leadership.
+Some of these include a Principals, Guild, Athletic Directors Roundtable, and video library.